A lot of people I know love Scrivener and wouldn’t do without it. So I’d say you should definitely try it — but I’m not a fan.

 (LibreOffice renders fonts with HarfBuzz — like anything sensible does — and does fallback with fontconfig or its built-in font list.
-The font above is Microsoft’s 1990s take on Monotype Garamond, which used to come with Microsoft — though Microsoft forgot to include the bold italic.
+The font above is Microsoft’s 1990s take on Monotype Garamond, which used to come with Microsoft Office — though Microsoft forgot to include the bold italic.
 LibreOffice’s fallback font for Chinese characters is Noto Sans CJK SC Regular.)

 The real dealbreaker is that Scrivener cannot do footnotes with multiple anchors — where one footnote (or endnote) is referred to several times, with the same number anchoring it in the text.